Irreducibility of polarized automorphic Galois representations in infinitely many dimensions: Introduction

 \subsection{Limitations}

 Theorem \ref{thm: intro main theorem} makes two divisibility assumptions on $n$, for separate reasons.
-The case that \( 4\mid n \) is excluded because we can no longer verify oddness of the tensorands \( \rho_i \), a necessary ingredient for applying potential automorphy theorems.
-(A similar issue occurs in \cite{CEG22}, where the case of even $n>2$ is consequently excluded from their main theorem.)
-It is possible that this hypothesis could be weakened (say to $8 \nmid n$), if one is willing to perform a similar case analysis in situations where the Lie algebra $\mf{g}_{\lambda_0}$ is not necessarily simple, but at least has a small number of simple factors - a problem we intend to study in a future version of this article.
-The other assumption, that \( 7\nmid n \), seems to be more serious.
-This is because of the case where \( \mf{g}_{\lambda_0}\cong \mf{g}_2 \), the exceptional rank \( 2 \) Lie algebra, with \( t_{\lambda_0} \) its unique \( 7 \)-dimensional irreducible representation.
+The assumption that \( 7\nmid n \) is made for the same reason that \cite{Xia19} does not include the possibility that $n=7$.
+Specifically, we cannot handle the case where \( \mf{g}_{\lambda_0}\cong \mf{g}_2 \), the exceptional rank \( 2 \) Lie algebra, with \( t_{\lambda_0} \) its unique \( 7 \)-dimensional irreducible representation.
 Indeed, \( t_{\lambda_0} \) has the same formal character as the representation of \( \mf{sl}_3 \) acting via \( \Std\oplus\Std^{\vee}\oplus\mathbf{1} \), which is self-dual but does not have self-dual irreducible constituents (as can be seen from restricting $t_{\lambda_0}$ to a copy of $\sllie_3 \subset \mf{g}_2$).
 Existing potential automorphy theorems seem to be insufficient to handle the possibility of such non-polarizable summands.

+On the other hand, the general case where \( 4\mid n \) is excluded because we can no longer verify oddness of the tensorands \( \rho_i \), a necessary ingredient for applying potential automorphy theorems.
+(A similar issue occurs in \cite{CEG22}, where the case of even $n>2$ is consequently excluded from their main theorem.)
+It is possible that this hypothesis could be weakened (say to allow \( 4\mid n \) but $8 \nmid n$), if one is willing to perform a similar case analysis in situations where the Lie algebra $\mf{g}_{\lambda_0}$ is not necessarily simple, but at least has a small number of simple factors.
+However, some assumption on the power of $2$ dividing $n$ seems to be necessary when applying existing potential automorphy theorems, as Example \ref{example: n=32 fails} shows in the case $n=32$.

 One could ask whether the conclusion that $\mathcal{L} \in \mc{P}_1$ could be improved to $\mc{L} \in \mc{P}_{aa}$.
 This also appears to be challenging at present, because of our reliance on the density one result of \cite{BLGGT14} showing residual irreducibility of irreducible summands, which seems tricky to avoid in handling certain cases.
 This issue was surmountable in \cite{Hui23} since when $n \leq 6$, it is shown that if $\rho_{\lambda}$ is reducible then there must typically exist a summand with type $A$ image, whence the images in characteristics zero and $\ell$ are closely related for almost all $\ell$ (cf. \cite[Theorem 3.12]{Hui23}).
 For larger $n$, there are many possibilities for irreducible representations with the same formal character as a reducible representation whose irreducible summands are not of type $A$.